 If you have nothing to hide and no one to fear, then yes, a website or a blog may be a help to your ministry.
 But do not expect instant results.
 You need to keep adding good quality information to your site over a long time, and you need to promote your site by listing it regularly with the search engines and on various directories.
 Ideally, you need a contact form on your site.
 (Do NOT put your email on the website or blog!
 You will be flooded with spam before long!)
 With the contact form you will see the visitor's emails first before they see yours when you reply and you can be careful to only reply to those that seem sincere, and not full of nonsense.

 Instead, provide information in a friendly way about your work, and your people, and the needs or programs that you have plans to carry out when the Lord provides the necessary funds.
 Invite people to come and visit you.
 Be friendly toward everyone.
 Offer something for free if you can.
 Something they can download is usually an inexpensive gift, which you don't have to send by parcel post.
 Work at winning friends because in the end, most Christians will give more readily once they feel you are a friend and that they know and can trust you.
-Secular people are not likely to give at all.
+Secular people are not as likely to give at all.

 If you do come into some money for a web presence, where should you spend it?

 My highest recommendation would be to get a SiteBuildIt! subscription, and learn how to build a truly top-notch and effective site that will accomplish what you need it to do, plus make you some money.
 It does the submissions to search engines automatically.
 If the instructions and training videos are followed, SBI sites are generally in the top 1% of ALL sites in the world!
-This costs $299/year at full-price, but you can often sign up at a holiday special for nearly half of that.
+This costs about $349US/year at full-price, but you can often sign up at a holiday special for nearly half of that.
 Read up on it, watch the videos for free, and wait for the Christmas-New Year's special if you must start at a bargain.

-If that is too much for you, a lower priced option is to register a domain name at a place like GoDaddy.com, where you can often get the cheaper names like .info for just a dollar or two per year (at least the first year).
+If that is too much for you, a lower priced option is to register a domain name at a place like GoDaddy.com, where you can often get the cheaper names for just a dollar or two per year (at least the first year).
 Then when you have a domain name like myministry.info (or .org, if you are a registered non-profit mission) you can look for cheap hosting. - It's one thing to have a house registered, but you have to have an address for it too.
 The same applies to a registered domain, it has to rent space to be somewhere.

 I have found some in the past for just $10/year.
 Right now I can offer you some for free if you are truly a mission or ministry.
 Then you could install a blog software for free, or build your own website on that domain.
 However, in this case you would need to know something about ftp, to upload your pages when you have created them.
 Except of course, for the blog.
 There you would just login, choose the theme template you like best, and start writing posts and uploading photos or graphics.
 Listing with search engines would be up to you, as it would not be automatic in this option.
 Your website would be as professional as you make it, but your yearly costs could be under $10-12 a year.